marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

     Using device cpu.

 The first phase is the generation of the training dataset.
 The dataset is composed by a vector sampling out target function, on a predefined grid, for some values of $\mu$ and $\sigma$ that are given by a random number generator.
+We have to limit ourselves to a range of the parameters -- we assume $-3 \le \mu \le 3$ and $1/2 \le \sigma \le 3$, while the grid is a discretization of the $[-5, 5]$ interval.

 ```python